prog4biol/pfb2019/README.md

 #### Command-Line Prompt

-Most of bioinformatics is done with command-line software, so you should take some time to learn to use the shell effectively.
+Most of bioinformatics is done by running command-line software in a shell, so you should take some time to learn to use the shell effectively.

 This is a command-line prompt: